todi-mih/problems/README.md

-Firstly,sorry for writing in English,i am foreign and romanian is not my best,so insted of wasting you time trying to descipher what i was gonna say ,i'll just do it in English,again sorry :)

-First id like to say sorry for not using many comments,seemed i could never pass the coding style checker with them.

 Servers:
 Used a divide and conquer technique,basiclly binary search i first get the max of the currents and the minimum for a better time,we